LWR95/ImageToWebp/README.md

 # Run from source
 python image_converter.py

+# Prepare AI model for bundling (optional - for offline builds)
+python prepare_model.py

 # Build complete version (recommended - includes AI)
 python -m PyInstaller .\SHH_Image_Converter_v4_Complete.spec

 # Build fast version (no AI, smaller size)
 python -m PyInstaller .\SHH_Image_Converter_v4_Fast.spec
 ```

+**Note**: The AI model (175MB) is not included in the repository.
+It will be automatically downloaded on first AI use, or you can run `prepare_model.py` to pre-download for offline bundling.

 ## 📊 **Performance & Technical Details**